data-8/connector-instructors/README.md

 ### Creating notebooks

-This guide is intended for those with no prior experience with Jupyter, `git`, or Github.
+This guide is intended for those with **no prior experience** with Jupyter, `git`, or Github.
 Feel free to develop your own workflow if you know what you're doing.

+#### Setting up your repo

 First, visit https://data8.berkeley.edu/ and log in.
 You should see a screen that looks something like the one below.
 Click the "Terminal" button as marked: